weaviate/weaviate-io/developers/weaviate/api/graphql/additional-operators.md

 ## Cursor with `after`

-Starting with version `v1.18`, the `after` parameter can be used to sequentially retrieve class objects from Weaviate.
+Starting with version `v1.18`, the `after` operator can be used to sequentially retrieve class objects from Weaviate.
 This may be useful for retrieving an entire set of objects from Weaviate, for example.

-The `after` parameter relies on the order of ids.
+The `after` operator relies on the order of ids.
 It can therefore only be applied to list queries without any search operators.
 In other words, `after` is not compatible with `where`, `near<Media>`, `bm25`, `hybrid`, etc.

 For those cases, use pagination with `offset`.

-An example of the `after` parameter usage:
+An example of the `after` operator usage:

 import GraphQLFiltersAfter from '/_includes/code/graphql.filters.after.mdx';